TheEvgenii/TheEvgenii/README.md

 [![Website Badge](https://img.shields.io/badge/Website-3b5998?style=flat-square&logo=google-chrome&logoColor=white)](https://theevgenii.github.io/)

-I am a senior undergraduate student pursuing an honors degree in computer science.
-I love programming, reading and traveling.
+My interest in technology brought me to the College of Natural Science and Mathematics at the University of Houston where I have recently graduated from with an undergraduate student pursuing an honors degree in Computer Science.

 Decision-maker with excellent analytical, technical, and communication skills in computer programming and troubleshooting.
-Pursuing a bachelor’s degree in Computer Science and currently seeking a full-time position in Computer Science to complement theory learned at the university level.

 **Personal Stuffs:**